The black and white fine art video tutorial – Fluid Time V is a “making of” tutorial about how I created the image Fluid

 How to create an award-winning series of photographs

-This is an insight into how I conceive, compose and process my black and white fine art images to create award winning series.
-An overview on how to create (en)Visionography and how to process with Photography Drawing (PhtD) to create images that match your inner world as artists.
+This is an insight into how I conceive, compose and process my black and white fine art images to create award-winning series.
+An overview of how to create (en)Visionography and how to process with Photography Drawing (PhtD) to create images that match your inner world as artists.

 More details about how I create my photographs you can find in the book From Basics to Fine Art – Black and White Photography with co-author Joel Tjintjelaar and my recently released video tutorial and processing eBook Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography

 You can read more about the image Fluid Time V in my previous blog post about it.
 Also you can have a look here at the series Fluid Time, an award-winning series (it was awarded in IPA, PX3 and Black and White Spider Awards this year) created using the tilt-shift lens Canon TS-E 24mm f/3.5L II and where the leitmotif of the series is the blur effect this lens can create when tilted., which is, as you might have noticed, a characteristic style of my work over the last one and a half years.
 I’m explaining in the video why I use the blur effect as a tool to transpose in image my vision for the series and what the idea behind the creation of this series is.